Sienci-Labs/Resources/longmill/lm-advanced/lm-inductive-sensors.md

 #### Homing features

-Once you have connected to your machine, at any point when you aren’t running a cutting job, you can run the homing cycle by pressing “Home” with the house icon.
+Once you have connected to your machine, at any point when you aren't running a cutting job, you can run the homing cycle by pressing "Home" with the house icon.

 [tabby title="Current" open="yes"]

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_home-button-newu.jpg){.aligncenter .size-medium}

-Additionally, if you first connect and need to bypass the alarm without homing, you can by pressing the “Unlock” yellow padlock button on the top right of the visualizer screen.
+Additionally, if you first connect and need to bypass the alarm without homing, you can by pressing the "Unlock" yellow padlock button on the top right of the visualizer screen.
 We do not recommend this usually, because it is safer to home first before running a cutting job.

 ![](/_images/_longmill/_advanced/_ind-sensors/lm_ad_in_unlock-button-newu.jpg){.aligncenter .size-full}